Wednesday, April 2, 2025

 Good Morning,

-My choice of coffee today is Door County Cherry Creme and it is time to write.
+My cup was just filled with Door County Inn Keepers Blend Coffee and it is time to write.

 Marty